cjpais/writing/serve/day/jan27_2021/index.md

 * Want to understand transformer networks and their purpose
 * Want to know pivotal moments/major advancements in AI tech

+As a beginner it might be good to start basic too, with stuff like

+* Handwriting Recognition

 I think it makes sense to start with labelers.
 So the projects for this seem to be relatively straightforward and obvious